If you’re looking into undergraduate education, you may have come across the course type CertHE during your research.

 Towards the end of your course, just speak to a Student Adviser about progressing.
 Once you complete the modules for your CertHE, you will progress seamlessly onto the rest of the Bachelors – it will feel no different than if you started on the full course originally.

-What CertHEs can I study?
+What CertHEs can I study with the University of Essex Online?

 We offer a CertHE qualification for each of the programmes that we offer at undergraduate level: